maccy10/definitivemacadmins/README.md

 A curated collection of essential links, blogs, tools, and communities for Apple systems administrators.<br />

 This list is maintained by the community.
-Please suggest additions or corrections.<br />
+Please suggest additions or corrections, and submit pull requests.<br />

 ## 📰 News & Aggregators<br />
 9to5Mac: https://9to5mac.com/<br />